Commissioner M. Beth Trombold

 Commissioner M. Beth Trombold was appointed to the Public Utilities Commission of Ohio (PUCO) by Governor John Kasich in 2013.

 Commissioner Trombold is a member of the National Association of Regulatory Utilities Commissioners (NARUC) where she serves on the Electricity Committee.
 She also serves as vice president of the Organization of PJM States, Inc. (OPSI), a 14-state organization of utility regulatory agencies in the service area of PJM, the regional transmission system operator.
-Commissioner Trombold also serves as chair of the Gas Committee for the Mid-Atlantic Conference of Regulatory Utilities Commissioners (MACRUC).
+She is current chair of the Independent State Agencies Committee (ISAC) focused on transmission needs within the PJM region as well as chair of the Gas Committee for the Mid-Atlantic Conference of Regulatory Utilities Commissioners (MACRUC).
+Trombold also serves on the Financial Research Institute (FRI) advisory board at the University of Missouri.